vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

 * After a while (AWAKE TIME = 1 minute) the following message is displayed::

    XMOS: Going to sleep.
-   Connection closed
    Expecting Wakeup in (seconds)...
+   30 ...
+   29 ...

 * At this point, the chip enters sleep mode and could be woken up by two sources:

-   * If the room gets dark - LDR triggers wake signal on low light
+   - If the room gets dark - LDR triggers wake signal on low light
-   * The internal sleep timer expires - currently set to 10 seconds
+   - The internal sleep timer expires - currently set to 30 seconds

 * Meanwhile, the python server is waiting for the chip to wake up and request a new connection.